Tech-at-DU/d3-tutorial/13-Pie-Charts/readme.md

 **Challenge**

 Make this a challenge if you feel up to it.
-You can follow the solution below. or compare your work to the solution.
-The goal is to displa a
+Try building the legend yourself first, then compare your work to the solution below.

 ### Making the Legend